cthye/ReSTIR-on-La-Jolla/proj2_readme.txt

 - If want to have something that is biased but faster, it need a dedicated sampler as well as strong computating resources.

 ## Extra
-I've done the foggy scene in blender, please see the scene/monkey/hw2.xml for the scene file.
+I've done the foggy scene in blender, please see the scene/monkey/hw2.xml for the scene file and foggy_money.exr in proj2 folder.
 (tho mostly based on one from the last proj1 :)